scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 hits when touching the file system.
 Data transfers can of course be facilitated using traditional file-based I/O. Performance variability of file-based I/O on HPC systems is however a well studied problem [Xie12]_ .
 Furthermore, the workflow at hand and anticipated workflows require frequent transfer of relatively small data packets.
-By relying on streaming data transfer, ``Delta`` aims to avoid jitter due to I/O bottlenecks.
+By relying on streaming data transfers, ``Delta`` aims to avoid jitter due to I/O bottlenecks.

 The generator ingests data from an experiment and sends it to the NERSC DTN where the middleman is